guanjue/JMnorm_0/README.md

 ## Running JMnorm
-Detailed instructions on using JMnorm can be found in the [test_JMnorm.html](https://guanjue.github.io/JMnorm/) R markdown file
+Detailed instructions on using JMnorm can be found in the [Getting started with JMnorm](https://guanjue.github.io/JMnorm/) R markdown file

 ## Output data after JMnorm